gyaikhom/phenodcc-media/viewer/README.md

 * `gid` - Genotype identifier
 * `sid` - Background strain identifier
 * `pid` - Experimental procedure identifier
-* `qid` - Parameter to display for the experimental procedure
+* `qeid` - Parameter key to display for the experimental procedure
 * `lid` - Optional argument that specifies the experimental pipeline (identifies a selection of experimental procedures).